Mecasermin (Monograph)

 Insulin-Like Growth Factor I Deficiency

-Long-term replacement therapy for treatment of growth failure in children with severe primary insulin-like growth factor I (IGF-I) deficiency (primary IGFD) or growth hormone (GH) gene deletion.
+Treatment of growth failure in pediatric patients ≥2 years of age with severe primary insulin-like growth factor I (IGF-I) deficiency or with growth hormone (GH) gene deletion who have developed neutralizing antibodies to GH following exposure to exogenous GH preparations.

 Designated an orphan drug by FDA for the treatment of GH insensitivity syndrome (i.e., various genetic and acquired conditions with action of GH absent or attenuated).

 Not intended for use in children with secondary forms of IGF-I deficiency (e.g., GH deficiency [not including those with GH gene deletion], malnutrition, hypothyroidism, corticosteroid-induced growth failure).
-Correct thyroid and nutritional deficiencies prior to initiation of mecasermin therapy.
 Not a substitute for GH therapy.

 Mecasermin Dosage and Administration